-We grow about 2 different varieties that differ in maturity, flavour, taste and texture.
-Some are better for jam as they have a higher sugar content while others are large and fabulous looking and folks love them for eating and feasting their eyes on.
+We grow about 3 different varieties that differ in maturity, flavour, taste and texture.
+Some are better for jam as they have a higher sugar content although smaller while others are large, juicy, delicious and folks love them for eating, dessert and feasting their eyes on.

-During the berry season we have lots of berries available for pick-your-own die-hards and baskets of pre-picked berries for those of you who love berries but do not have the time, inclination or ability to pick!
+During the berry season we have lots of berries available for to pick-your-own or justbaskets of pre-picked berries for those of you who love berries but do not have the time, inclination or ability to pick!

 Originating in the Americas.
 Strawberries are high in vitamins, folic acid and minerals.
 Eight medium strawberries contain only 45 calories, no fat and more vitamin C than one orange!
 One cup of freshly picked and sliced strawberries contain, 1 gram protein, 1 gram carbohydrates, 12 grams dietary fiber 4 grams calcium, 23 mg iron, 0.6 mg magnesium, 16 mg phosphorus, 32 mg potassium, 45 mg selenium, 1 mg vitamin C, 94 mg folate, and 29 mg vitamin A. In addition, strawberries have been shown to possess a powerful array of antioxidants.